aaronseth-a/will-finish-eventually-list/README.md

 ## DESCRIPTION

 This is a simple task list to help you stay on track.
-It will sta around even if you close your browser and come back.
+It will stay around even if you close your browser and come back.

 ## INSTALLATION

 Nothing to install.
-Just go to the site:
+Just go to the site: <a href="https://aaronseth-a.github.io/will-finish-eventually-list/">https://aaronseth-a.github.io/will-finish-eventually-list/</a>

 ## USAGE
 <img style="width: 480px" src="./assets/images/screenshot.png">